mohamedaminemanai97-creator/smart-parking-docs/README.md

 ## Deployment
 1. Flash firmware on microcontroller
-2. Configure WiFi and cloud credentials
-3. Deploy backend services
-4. Launch web dashboard
-5. Monitor and manage parking system
+2. Monitor and manage parking system

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues and pull requests.